ESDNhub/ESDNDocs/ESDN_Technical_Process_Blurb.md

-Much of our process at Empire State Digital Network is driven by our being a new hub that is just starting with DPLA.
+Much of our process at Empire State Digital Network ([ESDN] (http://www.mnylc.org/esdn/)) is driven by our being a new hub that is just starting with DPLA.
 As a result, we are not repurposing data at this time.
 We act as a simple conduit between our providers and DPLA.
 We have plans for further presentation or